 COVID-19 (Coronavirus) Resources

 COVID-19 is a respiratory disease.
-It is mild for most people, but can cause severe illness and result in death for some.
+It is mild to moderate for most people, but can cause severe illness and result in death for some.
 Older adults and people with chronic medical conditions, such as heart disease or diabetes, have the greatest risk of becoming severely ill.
-There is no vaccine and no medications approved to treat COVID-19 at this time.
+There is no vaccine at this time.

 Contact by phone: (319) 626-5700